asyncapi/website/pages/docs/tutorials/kafka/index.md

 ### Define channels and operations

 Next, let's move on to the `channels` and `operations` section.
-The channel addresses are the topics in Kafka, they are the routes to which your API will be sending/receiving.
+The channel addresses are the topics in Kafka, they are the routes to which your API will be sending/receiving messages.
 The `operations` property is used to describe how your application interacts with the channels.

 ```
 operations: